C09.0 Parking and Traffic Citation Appeals

 This policy provides an objective and neutral body to which an individual may further appeal a parking or traffic citation that has not been resolved with the Parking Appeals Administrator or Public Safety to an individual’s satisfaction.

 The Parking and Traffic Citation Appeals Board (hereafter referred to as the Appeals Board) serves as the neutral body for the purpose of making decisions on second-level appeals to parking or traffic citations.
-The Appeals Board will consist of students (3), faculty (2), and staff (2), appointed by Student Government, Academic Senate and Staff Council respectively.
+The Appeals Board will consist of students (3), faculty (2), and staff (2), appointed by Student Government, Faculty Senate and Staff Council respectively.
 Decisions of the Appeals Board are final.

 Appeal – A formal written or verbal presentation to reduce or waive fines or penalties related to a parking or traffic citation.